TheEpic0ne/HelpDatblockCom/docs/datearth.md

 The world, Gladia, uses ancient warfare.
 With ancient warfare, the vanilla combat system has been modified to replicate the 1.8 combat mechanics, before the 1.9 combat update.
 This means that there is 1.8 attack cooldown, no sword sweep, knockback for fishing rods and projectiles such as snowballs, 1.8 health regeneration, 1.8 armor durability.
 Shields have been kept, creating a unique combination of the old and new Minecraft combat systems.
 Note that the damage values of weapons displayed on your client are inaccurate, as they have been changed server-side to the 1.8 damage values, meaning that the sword deals the most amount of damage.
 Invisibility potion has been disabled and strength potion has been nerfed.

 ### Modern
 The world, Nova, uses modern warfare.
+With modern warfare, the vanilla combat system is unchanged, using post-1.9 combat, but features non-vanilla additions to combat and transportation.